 3.3.1 The undertakings whose turnover is taken into account?

-The turnover of the Acquirer’s group and the target company is taken into account.
+The turnover of the Acquirer’s group and the target company (including companies under its control) is taken into account.

 3.3.2 Shall the turnover of the existing seller be included in the target's group turnover?